TypeScreen

 Users can choose how empty values are filled fallback language or third-party translation

-When writer edits the text, it must be marked as custom with author attribution
+When the writer edits the text, it must be marked as custom with author attribution

 Prioritized a fixed Key Column over maximizing space for the Editable Column.